Mrod2871/Restaurant-Locator/README.md

 # Restaurant Locator
-A web application that displays restaurants in a zipcode
+A web application that displays restaurants that are in a zipcode
 ## Technologies Used
 - HTML
 - CSS